 Ronnen is on the Board of Directors for the CYBF (Canadian Youth Business Foundation), a member of the YPO (Young Presidents Organization) and a member of the Milken Institute Young Leaders Circle.

-Marilyn served on the Board of Directors of Hadassah-Wizo of Canada as National General Secretary and as one of six National Vice- Presidents.
-She chaired the President’s Task Force and the committee of Presidents of Small Communities.
-She also served on the constitution, education and public affairs committees.
+Marilyn served on the Executive Board of Hadassah-Wizo of Canada as National General Secretary and as one of its six National Vice- Presidents.

-Marilyn Kaufman is a retired educator, a graduate of the University of New Brunswick with a Bachelor of Physical Education, Cert.1V in 1974,and Cert.V in 2000.
+She is a retired educator, a graduate of the University of New Brunswick (Fredericton), with a Bachelor Degree in Physical Education Cert.1V(1974), Cert.V (2000).

-She was recognized by the NB heart and Stroke Foundation for her many years of service with the school Jump Rope for Heart program.
-In 1991 she became one of the founding members of the NB Elementary Provincial Drama Festival.
-More recently, she sat on the Board of the Fredericton Playhouse Inc. serving her last two years as secretary.
+She was recognized by the NB Heart and Stroke Foundation for her many years of service with the school Jump Rope for Heart Program.
+She is one of the founders of the NB Elementary Drama Festival and is a past Board member of the Fredericton Playhouse.

 Jason Murray is a partner at the Vancouver office of law firm Eyford Macaulay Shaw & Padmanabhan LLP where he carries on a litigation practice focusing on commercial, insurance and product liability litigation, class actions, and Aboriginal law.
 In addition, Jason advises clients on the implications of Aboriginal rights and title on resource development and works with industry and First Nations communities in the negotiation of impact and benefit agreements.